ubc-systopia/ubc-systopia.github.io/README.md

 This command will build and run a new Docker image called `systopia-website`.
 All necessary dependencies to build and serve the site locally are in this container.
 See page at http://localhost:4000
+There is no need to re-build the container once it is running.
 Changes are dynamically reflected as you write files; just reload pages.

 # Setup